|

 is blacK).

-A desktop printer may use 4-8 different colors, placing the individual dots
+A desktop printer may use 4-8 different color inks, placing the individual dots

-"Stochastically" (rather than using Rosettes) to appear as a wider "gamet"
+"Stochastically" (rather than using Rosettes) to appear as a wider "gamut"

 Before digital technology a commercial printer used a "screen" to turn a